How to Care for Solid Wood Furniture

 A well-made piece of furniture can last for generations.
 Wood is stronger than most building materials, and with the proper maintenance it can continue to look like new as it’s passed on from one household to another.
 Also, as the folks at “Antiques Roadshow” can attest, no Formica table has ever lasted 200 years, let alone been appraised at $250,000.

 Most furniture is built to look a certain way, and mass production guarantees no unit looks different from the rest.
-On the other hand, one piece of wooden furniture can look different every time it’s stripped and refinished.
+On the other hand, one piece of real wooden furniture can look different every time it’s stripped and refinished.
 Furthermore, many wood pieces are handmade, and since no two trees come with the same tones and markings, no two pieces of furniture will look exactly the same.

 Control the Environment